Oriola Sunday

-Oriola Sunday (born 18 April 2003) is a Nigerian professional footballer who plays as a forward for club RB Omiya Ardija.
+Oriola Sunday (born 18 April 2003) is a Nigerian professional footballer who plays as a forward for A-League Men side Sydney FC, on loan from club RB Omiya Ardija.

 Career

 Oriola Sunday, in his youth, played for IB Sports Dreams (of Abuja, Nigeria) and for Fukuchiyama Seibi High School football team.
 He signed his first professional contract with Tokushima Vortis on 1 February 2022.
 The club from Tokushima, a large city in the prefecture of the same name in Tokushima on the island of Shikoku, played in the second Japanese league, the J2 League.
 He made his second league debut on 19 February 2022 (matchday 1) at home against Zweigen Kanazawa.
 He was substituted for Akira Hamashita in the 78th minute.
 The game ended 0–0.
 After seven second-division games, he moved to third-division club Vanraure Hachinohe on loan in August 2023.